Downhill Mountain Biking

-Designed and built in conjunction with Highland Trails LLC, of the industry-leading Highland Mountain Bike Park, the new network of trails will complement Loon's 10 existing miles of cross-country biking trails.
-Once all phases are complete, Loon will offer over 25 miles of biking trails - the largest network of combined downhill and cross-country trails in New Hampshire.
+In May 2019, Loon broke ground on a multi-phase plan to build a network of over 15 miles of downhill mountain biking trails.
+Designed and built in conjunction with Highland Trails LLC, the new network of trails will complement our 6 existing miles of cross-country biking trails.
+Once all phases are complete, Loon will offer over 25 miles of downhill and cross-country biking trails.